Vortical interactions in turbulent thermoacoustic systems: Complex network description of vortical interactions and community detection

 where $w_{ij}$ is the edge weight given by

-with $\alpha \in [0,1]$ being a parameter to capture the induced velocity direction to construct the vortical network. $\alpha = 0$ or $1$ gives a directed adjacency matrix, whereas $\alpha = 1/2$ yields a symmetric adjacency matrix corresponding to an undirected network.
-In the present study, we use $\alpha = 0$ to define the weighted directed vortical network as
+with $\alpha \in [0,1]$ being a parameter to capture the induced velocity direction to construct the vortical network.
+A value $\alpha = 0$ or $1$ gives a directed adjacency matrix, whereas $\alpha = 1/2$ yields a symmetric adjacency matrix corresponding to an undirected network.
+The statistics of the final results presented in this study show minimal variation with changes in $\alpha$, as detailed in Appendix \ref{AppendixD}.
+In this study, we use $\alpha = 0$ to preserve the notion of directionality of induced velocity.

-The convention of equating $A_{ij} = {u}_{i \rightarrow j}$, where $u$ is the edge attribute, is more common in graph theory and social network analysis.
-The formulation in (\ref{eqn:3.5}) is common in other applied sciences such as dynamical systems, fluid flows, etc. The above formulation in (\ref{eqn:3.5}) gives an asymmetric adjacency matrix with non-binary entries, representing a weighted directed network.
 Adding directions to the edges helps to differentiate between the influential and influenced vortical nodes.
+Thus, in the present study, we define the weighted directed vortical network as

+The above formulation in (\ref{eqn:3.5}) gives an asymmetric adjacency matrix with non-binary entries, representing a weighted directed network.
+The velocity uncertainty of 1.25\% to 2.5\% due to 2C PIV data analysis translates to an uncertainty of 0.0139 m/s to 0.0167 m/s in the edge weights of the adjacency matrix (considering a velocity of 5 m/s of the fluid particles during the state of thermoacoustic instability).
 The adjacency matrix contains zero values on its diagonal due to the absence of velocity influence between vortical nodes onto themselves.
 As every vortical node is interconnected with all others, the vortical network is a complete graph.